 The neck of a bass guitar looks like the neck of any guitar.
 It includes the headstock, the fretboard, and the internal truss rod.
 Perhaps more importantly, the neck connects to the bass’s body, allowing the strings to extend from one extreme of the instrument to the other.

 The headstock is a term that refers to the wide portion that sits atop the neck.
-In this section, the bass strings terminate at tuning keys (also referred to as tuning pegs, tuning machines, or simply tuners).
+In this section, the bass strings terminate at tuning keys (also called tuning pegs, tuning machines, or simply tuners).
 These tuning keys can help adjust the tension of each string.
 This, in turn, will change the pitch of the said strings.
-In the headstock, you can also find the joint to the fretboard, where the strings are routed down the instrument’s neck.
+You can also find the joint to the fretboard in the headstock, where the strings are routed down the instrument’s neck.

 Also commonly referred to as a fingerboard, a fretboard or fingerboard is a thin but sturdy piece of wood that functions as a bridge between the bass’s body and its headstock.
 This part can be made of different types of wood.
 The most common, however, are rosewood, maple, and ebony.
 Even though they are all excellent, they can affect the overall quality of the instrument.

 Typically, fretboards are arched from side to side of the instrument.
 This arch is referred to as the radius.
 Likely, this refers to the imaginary circle that would be formed if the arched was extended enough to make a circle.
 The shorted this radius is, the more pronounced the arch of the fretboard will be.